 - Make time for a movie.
 Several resorts have a free “Movie under the Stars” in the evening (weather permitting).
 The best bang for your “no” buck is probably Chip ‘N Dale’s Campfire Sing-a-long at the Campsites at Disney’s Fort Wilderness Resort because you get a visit and sing-a-long with Chip ‘n Dale before the movie is shown.

 - Take time for a swim.
 No matter where you are staying, there is likely a swimming pool.
 Many of the onsite resorts have charming swimming pools, so take advantage of this “free” resource that you have technically already paid for.

 - Look at the animals.
 Disney’s Animal Kingdom Lodge Resort has public viewing areas from which to watch the animals on the savannah.
 Animal viewing and identification guides can be picked up from the front desk, and Cast Members (named “Safari Guides”) are often stationed near viewing areas to answer questions.
 Note: There may not be many animals out during the heat of the day.

 - Take time out to build.
 Head over to the Lego Imagination Center at Disney Springs to build with Legos.
 As a bonus, the Waterside Stage is located next to the Lego Store, and students taking part in the “Disney Performing Arts” program perform there throughout most days.
 Note: There are lots of things to buy here and at other stores in Disney Springs.
 Be prepared for your child asking for something…

 - Say, “Hi!” to the horses and the ponies.
-Take a trip to Disney’s Fort Wilderness Resort and campground to visit the horses and ponies at Tri-Circle-D Ranch and Farm.
+Take a trip to Disney’s Fort Wilderness Resort and campground.
+Here you can visit the horses and ponies at Tri-Circle-D Ranch and Farm.
 Top ten free things for kids tip: see if you can find the lawnmower tree!

 - Resort hop.
 It’s fun to see all the unique things the different resorts of Walt Disney World have to offer.
 Special points of interest include the larger-than-life icons at Disney’s All-Star Resorts and Disney’s Art of Animation Resort.
 During the holiday season, don’t miss the deluxe resorts for beautiful Christmas trees and gingerbread creations.